contao/docs-archive/manual/en/01-installation/installing-contao.md

 ### Contao modules

-Existing extensions developed for Contao 3.5 and lower can be used with Contao
+Existing extensions developed for Contao 3.5 and lower can be used with Contao 4 if they fulfill the compatibility requirements.
+You can see if an extension is compatible by checking its `composer.json` file in the section `require` (e.g.
-4. But they must necessarily fulfil the compatibility requirements of Contao 4 to work properly.
-The procedure for installing an extension is described in the chapter [extension][14].
+`contao/core-bundle":"~3.2 || ~4.1`).
+The procedure for installing an extension
+is described in the chapter [extension][14].

 [1]: https://contao.org/en/download.html